The Imitation Game: Production

+Development

 Before Cumberbatch joined the project, Warner Bros. bought the screenplay for a reported seven-figure sum because of Leonardo DiCaprio's interest in playing Turing.
 In the end, DiCaprio did not come on board and the rights of the script reverted to the screenwriter.
 Black Bear Pictures subsequently committed to finance the film for $14 million.
 Various directors were attached during development including Ron Howard and David Yates.
-In December 2012, it was announced that Headhunters director Morten Tyldum would helm the project, making the film his English-language directorial debut.
+In December 2012, it was announced that Morten Tyldum would direct, making the film his English-language directorial debut.